Step towards increased sustainability.

 If you want to be relevant to your customers and attract the best talent, you have to put environmental aspects at the forefront of your decisions.

-Don't let your data centre cause trouble
+Don't let your data center cause trouble

 The more the merrier

 With colocation you get high energy efficiency, making significant savings on power consumption just by moving your current equipment into the right facility.
-Choose a data centre with modern cooling equipment run by a team with proven dedication to continuous improvements.
+Choose a data center with modern cooling equipment run by a team with proven dedication to continuous improvements.
 As the infrastructure is shared with other customers, the savings increase further.

 A colocation provider committed to sustainability will also use only renewable energy sources and develop ways to further reduce the environmental impact, such as algorithmic solutions to optimise the performance of the cooling system and heat recovery.